rootless-containers/usernetes/README.md

 Currently, Usernetes uses our patched version of Moby and Kubernetes.
 See [`./src/patches`](./src/patches).

 Deployment shell scripts are in POC status.
+(It even lacks TLS setup - [#76](https://github.com/rootless-containers/usernetes/issues/76))

 ## How it works